How to write an Effective Bug Report

 Specificity in this section will be most helpful to developers.
 Emphasize distinctly on what is going wrong.
-Provide additional details so that they can start investigating the issue with all variables in mind.
-For example:
+Provide additional details so that they can start investigating the issue with all variables in mind, such as:

 - “Link does not lead to the expected page.
 It shows a 404 error.”